fortnation43/DSA3050A-Shammar-s-Endsemester/README.md

 ---

 #  2. Problem Statement
-Organisations often struggle to extract meaningful insights from raw transactional data.
-The dataset contains large volumes of sales records that are not immediately useful for decision-making.

-The challenge is to transform this raw data into a structured, interactive dashboard that helps stakeholders understand:
-- sales performance trends
-- customer behaviour
-- product performance
-- regional distribution
-- profitability patterns
+Businesses generate large volumes of sales data across products, customers, and regions, but often struggle to transform this raw data into actionable insights.
+Without proper analytics, it becomes difficult to identify key revenue drivers, understand customer behaviour, or detect performance imbalances across regions and product categories.

+This project addresses this challenge by developing an interactive Power BI dashboard that enables stakeholders to analyse sales performance, profitability, and trends in order to support strategic decision-making.

 ---

-#  3. Objectives of the Project
-The main objectives of this project are:

-- To clean and transform raw sales data into a structured format suitable for analysis
-- To build a relational data model using fact and dimension tables
-- To develop DAX measures for advanced analytics such as profit margin, growth, and ranking
-- To design an interactive Power BI dashboard for business decision-making
+#  3.This project was designed to answer the following key questions:

+Which product categories generate the highest and lowest revenue?
+How do sales and profit vary across different regions?
+Which customer segment contributes the most to overall sales?
-- To identify key insights, patterns, and trends in sales performance
+What are the trends in sales performance over time?
-- To provide actionable recommendations based on data analysis
+Which sub-categories and products are the top and bottom performers?
+Is profitability growing at the same rate as sales?
+How is revenue distributed geographically across regions?
+Which products or segments should be prioritised for growth?
+Are there signs of over-reliance on specific products or customers?
+How can sales performance be improved through better targeting and resource allocation?

 ---